Doubly robust tests of exposure effects under high-dimensional confounding: Simulation Study

 \item The procedure described in Section \ref{nuis_mis}, valid under model misspecification, where a score test is considered for the null using standard logistic regression and weighted linear regression after the post-selection of parameters $\gamma$ and $\beta$ based on $\ell_1$-penalized logistic regression (\ref{gamma_est_drt}) and $\ell_1$-penalized weighted linear regression (\ref{beta_est_drt}), respectively (hereafter, BR-DR). \end{enumerate}

 Note that all the considered approaches require the selection of penalty parameters.
-In our simulation study, we use 10-fold cross validation technique.
-We obtain $\lambda_\gamma$ and $\lambda_\beta$ using \texttt{R} package \texttt{glmnet} through the argument \texttt{min}.
-In our study, we also include the post-double selection (PDS) and `partialling out' (PO) approaches proposed by \citet{belloni_post-selection_2016}, which are implemented in \texttt{R} package \texttt{hdm} and rely on pre-specified values for the penalty parameters \citep{chernozhukov_hdm:_2016}.
-In order to study the impact of using different penalties, we also performed PDS as described in \citet{belloni_inference_2014} using cross-validation instead of the pre-specified values.
+In our simulation study, we use 10-fold cross validation technique to choose the tuning parameters for the na\"ive approach as well as for PMLE-DR and BR-DR. We obtain $\lambda_\gamma$ and $\lambda_\beta$ using \texttt{R} package \texttt{glmnet} through the argument \texttt{lambda.min}; this selects the value which minimises the mean cross-validated error.
+In the \texttt{hdm} package, PDS and PO and implemented using pre-specified values for the penalty parameters \citep{chernozhukov_hdm:_2016}; in order to study the impact of using different penalties, we also performed PDS as described in \citet{belloni_inference_2014} using cross-validation instead of the pre-specified values.